 Election officials worried by threats and protesters

-(AP)— Election officials in several states said Thursday they are worried about the safety of their staffs amid a stream of threats and gatherings of angry protesters outside their doors, drawn by President Donald Trump's baseless claims of widespread fraud in the race for the White House.
+WASHINGTON, United States (AP) — Election officials in several closely contested states said they are worried about the safety of their workers amid threats and gatherings of angry protesters outside vote tabulation centres, drawn by President Donald Trump's baseless claim of widespread fraud in the race for the White House.

 “I can tell you that my wife and my mother are very concerned for me,” said Joe Gloria, the registrar in Clark County, Nevada, which includes Las Vegas.
 He said his staff was bolstering security and tracking vehicles coming and going from the election offices.

-Groups of Trump supporters have gathered at vote tabulation sites in Phoenix, Detroit and Philadelphia, decrying counts that showed Democrat Joe Biden leading or gaining ground.
+Groups of Trump supporters gathered at vote tabulation sites in Detroit and Philadelphia again Friday, decrying counts that showed Democrat Joe Biden leading in those and other key states.

-While the protests have not been violent or very large, local officials were distressed and concerned by the relentless accusations.
+While the protests have not been violent or very large, local officials were distressed by the gatherings and concerned about the relentless accusations.

-They paused to listen as Trump spoke from the White House on Thursday night, repeating many of his groundless assertions of a rigged vote.
+They paused to listen as Trump spoke from the White House, where he repeated many of his groundless assertions of a rigged vote.

 They whooped and clapped when the president said, “We're on track to win Arizona.”
 The Associated Press has called Arizona for Biden.